 The occupational therapy professional phase includes 69 hours of didactic, community, and fieldwork courses.
 The sequence of those courses is detailed below.
-Course descriptions can be found in appendix B of this handbook and in the Graduate Student Catalog (https://www.utica.edu/academic/catalog/index.cfm).
+Course descriptions can be found in the appendix of this handbook and in the Graduate Student Catalog.
 It is important to note that, while the occupational therapy program follows a specific curricular sequence and design, on-going program evaluation may result in curricular alterations in order to maintain the highest academic standards.
 Faculty may enhance or alter specific course content in order to meet the standards established for the curriculum by our accrediting body, ACOTE, and address current trends impacting the profession.
-Major curricular changes are processed through the formal campusbased curriculum approval process.
+Major curricular changes are processed through the formal campus-based curriculum approval process.